 The four states in the news this week were:

 Texas— Rep. Eddie Lucio III filed House Bill H1275.
 The bill aims to legalize sports betting both on and offline.
 Lucio is a Democrat and the Texas Republicans, who are already opposed to online gambling, will almost certainly not support the bill.
 This one is for the long term only.

 Oregon—When PASPA passed, Oregon was grandfathered in, so no new laws are required for it to begin offering sports betting.
 The state lottery now says that it wants to have mobile sports betting in operation by the time the next NFL season starts.
 All the lottery needs now is an online sports betting partner.

 Virginia—A Senate committee vote on bill S1126 has added a delay to legal sports betting in the state.
 The vote amends the bill to require a gambling study before the bill can get out of committee:

 “The Joint Legislative Audit and Review Commission shall conduct a review of casino gaming laws in other states and report any findings and recommendations to the Chairmen of the Senate Committee on General Laws and Technology and the House Committee on General Laws on or before November 1, 2019.”

 South Dakota—The legislature passed Joint Resolution 2 which will give voters a chance to approve a constitutional amendment to allow sports betting.
-State regulated betting will be limited to the town of Deadwood, although the 11 tribal casinos would also be able to offer sports betting.
-Best guess as to a launch date would be early 2022.
+State-regulated betting will be limited to the town of Deadwood, although the 11 tribal casinos would also be able to offer sports betting.
+The best guess as to a launch date would be early 2022.

 What we’re looking at this week